The best dummies for soothing your baby: Tried and tested by parents and babies

 Best dummies for breastfed babies

 Some less-than-positive reviews claim the teat is too small and that the silicone material – although lovely and soft – picks up fluff when dropped.
-However, the vast number of happy reviews outweigh the negative, earning the Nanobebe Soother a spot in our best dummies round-up.
+However, the majority of positive reviews outweigh the negative, earning the Nanobebe Soother a spot in our best dummies round-up.

 Pros